 "Margi is a delightful teacher with over 30 years of experience behind her.
 Her most revered teachers are the plants and her clients.
 She is also author of The Practicing Herbalist: Meeting with Clients - Reading the Body and will have copies available for purchase.
 Margi teaches nationally and internationally and is adjunct Professor at Pacific Rim College BC, Bastyr Univ., Tufts Medical School, & MCOP as well as running her family practice and clinic in Marblehead, MA."

-The day will be half presentation by the herbalist in residence and half taught by Margi Flint will sharing herb walks, and demonstrating basic preparation of herbs (tinctures, teas, oils, salves, and more) in formulations connected to the focus of each weekend.
+The day will be half presentation by the herbalist in residence and half taught by Margi Flint who will be sharing herb walks, stories of practice, plus demonstrating basic preparation of herbs (tinctures, teas, oils, salves, and more) in formulations connected to the focus of each weekend.
 Practical hands-on in and out of doors!
-Come prepared to respectfully gather, dig, prepare and safely store herbs.
+Come prepared to respectfully and with intention gather, dig, prepare and safely store herbs.
 Even with years of practice or none at all these mornings with Margi will be easy, lighthearted and fun!

 Diabetes (and even pre-diabetes) greatly increases our risk of other serious degenerative diseases.
 People with diabetes have a 2-4 times greater risk of getting heart disease or having a stroke.
 Both diabetes and pre-diabetes are major factors in high blood pressure.
 Diabetes is the leading cause of blindness in adults and a major cause of amputations.
 It also increases risk of kidney disease and neuropathy.

 In this class, Thomas will help you understand both diabetes and pre-diabetes (metabolic syndrome) and the insulin resistance that is at the root of it.
 You will learn a seven-step plan for reversing (that is, actually curing, rather than just treating) insulin resistance: